-I g.
+1g.
 VISITORS/VOLUNTEERS

-- IZI Restrict non-essential visit ors.
-On ly all ow visitors if six feet of physical distance between all people can be maintained. - IZI Visitors must wash or sanitize their hands upon entry and exit. - $\ensuremath{\mathsf{IZI}}$ Visitors must wear face coverings in accordance wit h OHA and $\underline{\mathsf{CDC}}$ guidelines. - IZI Screen all visito rs for symptoms upon every entry.
-Restrict from school property any visit or known to have been exposed to COVID-19 within the preceding 14 calendar days.
+- 26. 101010/ 020112210 C HA/ODE Requirements Hybrid/Onsite Plan [ Restrict non-essential visitors.
+Only allow visitors if six feet of physical distance between all people can be maintained. [ ☑ Visitors must wash or sanitize their hands upon entry and exit. [ Visitors must wear face coverings in accordance with OHA and CDC guidelines.
+1 Screen all visitors for symptoms upon every entry.
+Restrict from school property any visitor known to have been exposed to COVID- 19 within the preceding 14 calendar days.

-I h .
+1h.
 FACE COVERINGS, FACE SHIELDS, AND CLEAR PLASTIC BARRIERS

-- $\ensuremath{\mathrm{IZJ}}$ Face coverings or face shields for: - Staff who are regularly within six feet of students and/or staff - This can include staff who support personal care, feeding, or instruction requiring direct physical contact - Staff who will sustain close contact and interactions with students. - Bus drivers. - Staff preparing and/or serving meals. - IZI Face shields, face coverings or clear plastic barriers fo r: - Speech Language Pathologists, Speech Language Pathology Assista nts, or other adults providing articulation therapy. - Front office sta ff.
+OHA/ODE Requirements Hybrid/Onsite Plan Face coverings or face shields for: PPE will be worn by food service workers, bus drivers, and those who Staff who are regularly within six feet of students and/or . provide personal care.
+Plastic shields will be installed in offices for front office staff or in lieu of shields, interactions will occur through staff This can include staff who support personal care, 0 existing glass windows with minimal gap space. feeding, or instruction requiring direct physical contact.
+A survey has been provided to all personnel requesting their Staff who will sustain close contact and interactions 0 preference for PPE (i.e. face shields, masks, etc.) and these will be with students. provided by the District. • Bus drivers.
+Staff preparing and/or serving meals.
+All employee and student ADA accommodations will be honored, consistent with Federal Law.
+Face shields, face coverings or clear plastic barriers for: Speech Language Pathologists, Speech Language Pathology ٠ Assistants, or other adults providing articulation therapy.

+Front office staff.